Structure-Aware Computing, Partial Quantifier Elimination And SAT: Propositions Supporting

-The propositions below relate literal redundancy and (un)satisfiability. \begin{proposition} Let $C$ be a clause of a formula $F$.
+The two propositions below relate literal redundancy and (un)satisfiability.
+They improve the result of~\cite{provinglocally}. \begin{proposition} Let $C$ be a clause of a formula $F$.
 If $F$ is satisfiable, there exists a clause $C'$ of the $C$-cluster and a literal $l$ of $C'$ shared with $C$ such that the $l$-vicinity of $C'$ has an assignment satisfying $F$.
 (So, $l$ is not redundant in $C'$.) \end{proposition} \begin{proposition} Let $C$ be a clause of $F$.
-Assume for every clause $C'$ of the $C$-cluster, every literal $l$ of $C'$ shared with $C$ is redundant.
+Assume that for every clause $C'$ of the $C$-cluster, every literal $l$ of $C'$ shared with $C$ is redundant.
 Then $F$ is unsatisfiable. \end{proposition}

+From the viewpoint of \mprop, derivation of an empty clause by a SAT-solver based on pure resolution \tb{is overkill}.
+Such a SAT solver proves redundancy of \ti{any subset} of literals in \ti{every} clause involved in this derivation.

 If a literal $l$ is redundant in $C'$, there is an \lpr{l} for $C'$.
 Let $P$ be a formula consisting of clauses certifying redundancy of the literals mentioned in \mprop.
 Since, by definition, every certificate is implied by $F$, then $F \imp P$.
 As we show in Example~\ref{exmp:prop}, $P$ can be satisfiable.
 So, the proof of unsatisfiability by \mprop is \tb{formula-specific}.
-Indeed, if some formula $F$ implies a \ti{satisfiable} formula, this does not make $F$ unsatisfiable. \mprop actually employs \tb{inductive reasoning}: the fact that $F$ is unsatisfiable in the part of the search space falsifying $P$ implies the unsatisfiability everywhere.
-If \mprop applies in a subspace \pnt{q}, a clause implied by $F$ and falsified by \pnt{q} can be generated as a certificate of unsatisfiability in this subspace (see Section~\ref{sec:sac_sat_alg}).
+Indeed, if some formula $F$ implies a \ti{satisfiable} formula, this does not make $F$ unsatisfiable.
+(One can only claim that $F$ is falsified by every assignment falsifying $P$.) \mprop actually employs \tb{inductive reasoning}: the fact that $F$ is unsatisfiable in the part of the search space falsifying $P$ implies the unsatisfiability everywhere.
+If \mprop applies in a subspace \pnt{q}, a clause implied by $F$ and falsified by \pnt{q} can be generated as a confirmation of the unsatisfiability of $F$ in this subspace (see Section~\ref{sec:sac_sat_alg}).